Job interviews can feel like high-stakes performances.

 “I noticed that expanding into new markets is a priority for your company.
 In my last role, I successfully launched a product in three new regions, increasing revenue by 20%.
 I’d love to bring that experience to your team.”

-This shows that you’re not just thinking about what you can gain from the job—you’re thinking about how you can help the company succeed.
+This shows that you’re not just thinking about what you can gain from the job.
+You’re thinking about how you can help the company succeed.

 5. Quantify Your Impact